wtsi-hpag/Scaff10X/README.md

 Pipeline for scaffolding and breaking a genome assembly using 10x genomics linked-reads

 Pipeline steps:

+    Scaffolding with scaff10x:
       1 Barcoded tags are extracted from 10Xg raw sequencing reads and appended to read names for further processing 2 The reads are mapped to the draft assembly using either BWA or SMALT 3 Barcodes are sorted together with contigs as well as mapping coordinates 4 A relation matrix is built to record the shared barcodes among the contigs which may be linked 5 Order and orientation of linked contigs are determined after nearest neighbours are found.
+    Breaking with break10x:

 ### Download and Compile:
 Requirements for compiling: gcc